London Boroughs: Etymology Explained

 City of London – Londinium

 Around ad 43, a settlement named Londinium was established.
 Located on the current site of the City of London, Londinium served as a major commercial centre in Roman Britain until its abandonment in the 5th century.
-The name London is derived from the Latinised form.
-Although the city of London isn’t now classed as one of the current London boroughs, it is the heart of the city and comes with an abundance of historic roots.
+The name “London” originates from its Latinized form.
+While the City of London is not considered one of the current London boroughs, it remains the pulsating heart of the city, steeped in rich historical significance.

 City of Westminster – West of the city